F

 MEGA Bandwidth Limits Explained: What They Actually Mean for Your Workflow

 MEGA's bandwidth limits are the most commonly underestimated trade-off in the service.
-They are real, they affect large file transfers, and they are the reason many users eventually look for alternativesalternatives.
+They are real, they affect large file transfers, and they are the reason many users eventually look for alternatives.
 Here is exactly what the limits are and how to work around them.

 Daily transfer limit on MEGA free tier